jiaqiwu1999/ventilator_scrapper/README.md

 # Ventilator Scraper
-- Scraps online simulation data from ventsim.cc and xlung.net
+- Scraps online simulation data (volume, flow, pressure) from ventsim.cc and xlung.net
+- Save the data as .csv file and .png (for visualization)
 - Used for lung-ventilation related projects that requires patient ventilator interaction

 # Prerequisites